SteveDaulton/Nyquist-Style-Guide/Spacing and Indentation.md

 2. Readability,
 3. Ease of writing.

 _Indentation_ is literally the type and amount of space at the beginning of each line of code.
-More generally it is a set of rules for laying out the code text of programs and scripts, including when to use new lines, choice of whitespace characters, choice of comment characters, and so on.
+More generally it is a set of rules for laying out the code text of programs and scripts, including when to use new lines, choice of white-space characters, choice of comment characters, and so on.
 It is very important to indent Lisp programs correctly.
 Counting parentheses is NOT a good way to read code, and should not be necessary if the code is indented correctly.

 With few exceptions, indentation rules are _not_ a matter of personal opinion, but a matter of _shared culture_.
 The rules for properly indenting Lisp programs have evolved over many years in the Lisp community and are extremely important for maintainability.
 Programs are frequently maintained by people other than the original developer, so they should be written in a way that can be easily read by other LISP programmers.